New Suburbanism

-New Suburbanism is an urban design movement which intends to improve on existing suburban or exurban designs.
+New Suburbanism is an urban design movement which intends to improve on existing suburb or exurban designs.
 New Suburbanists seek to establish an alternative between a dichotomy of the centripetal city and centrifugal suburb, by features such as rear-loading garages and walking-focused landscaping.

 The design strategy for New Suburbanism differs from the traditional postwar suburban development.
-In contrast to post-war suburbanism where the homebuyer had few options in regards to customization, new suburban communities feature customization through packages and add-ons as well as larger homes in denser communities.
+In contrast to post-war suburbanism where the homebuyer had few options in regard to customization, new suburban communities feature customization through packages and add-ons as well as larger homes in denser communities.
 Postwar suburban developments have since filled in with homes and businesses began emerging there, outside of the city-center.
 This created new communities, not just suburban housing.

 Suburban sprawl is associated with negative effects because it often takes over farm land, disrupts ecosystems, has low-density housing, and car-dependent communities.
 Suburban sprawl continues to grow as over 70% of Americans choose to live in such communities.
 Planners are currently seeking to make the suburbs more sustainable and New Suburbanism offers a solution.
 This planning approach seeks to redesign suburban communities by making them more-dense, equitable, and environmentally sustainable while still keeping housing and design preferences of the consumer in mind.